Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.5 strikeouts per nine innings.

-- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.94).
+- The Twins have a 3.96 team ERA that ranks sixth among all league pitching staffs.

-- Twins pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- His most recent time out came on Tuesday against the Cleveland Guardians, when the right-hander went six innings, surrendering three earned runs while giving up eight hits.
+- In his most recent outing on Wednesday against the Cleveland Guardians, the right-hander tossed seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.